 When it comes to ticks, your pet isn’t going to let you know that it has one because it doesn’t make them itch as much as flea bites.
 They may not look like they are being harmed or bothered by anything, but that may not be the case.
 Ticks transmit Lyme disease and ehrlichiosis.
 There is even an illnesses called tick paralysis that can harm our four-legged friends.

 When it comes to protecting your pets from flea and ticks, it’s about controlling the pests and being vigilant.
 Talk to your veterinarian about topical medications or collars.
 Additionally, there are flea and tick treatments for your yard that will help.
-At Mosquito Squad, our traditional barrier spray eliminates adult ticks on contact.
+At Mosquito Squad, our traditional barrier treatment eliminates adult ticks on contact.
 We also have additional applications we use to combat ticks more aggressively as well as fleas.
 Even when your pet is protected with medication or yard treatments, they should be checked after spending time in areas where ticks and fleas are known to be.
 For example, Wiley had topical treatments, but still had ticks last year after hiking.
 If your dog or cat has a tick, remove it using tweezers and place it in a plastic bag in case it is needed for testing.
-If they have fleas, they will need a flea bath and you will need to check to see if your home needs to be sprayed.
+If they have fleas, they will need a flea bath and you will need to check to see if your home needs to be misted.

 When it comes to mosquitoes, they transmit one of the most dangerous vector-borne diseases for some animals: heartworm.
 The roundworm travels to the heart where it matures and grows.
 If it isn’t treated, heartworm can be fatal.
 It is highly recommended that animals take a heartworm medication.
 It should be prescribed after a heartworm test has been done on the animal.